22 Products That Can Make Your Room Cozier on Days You're Stuck in Bed

 “Heated mattress pad,” Candess Keane told us.
 “So much better than heated blankets.”

-Buy the heated mattress pad above for $69.99 from Amazon.
+Buy the heated mattress pad above (price varies by size) from Amazon.

 Watching the flicker of a flame can be incredibly soothing.
 Candles will give your room a soft, warm glow and can also provide a soothing aroma for those who are not sensitive to smell.
 While they are great for relaxation and coziness, just be sure to blow them out before falling asleep!